ealtili/Blog/Financial_Derivatives.md

 There are a number of underlyings for derivatives available and new ones are being developed all the time.
 Some of the most popular underlyings are:
 *Equities* which are also known as stocks which are listed on public exchanges companies like Apple, GE, Tesla, Verizon etc.
-Then there are fixed income derivatives like government bonds, corporate bonds, credit spreads, baskets of mortgages etc. We also have things like commodities like gold, silver, cotton, electricity etc. then we also have indices and foreign exchange which are popular underlyings for derivatives there are even derivatives that pay off on things like weather events so our next thing we want to talk about is who trades derivatives with lots of people trade derivatives we often break derivatives
+Then there are fixed income derivatives like government *bonds*, corporate bonds, credit spreads, baskets of mortgages etc. We also have things like *commodities* like gold, silver, cotton, electricity etc. Then we also have *indices* and *foreign exchange* which are popular underlyings for derivatives.
+There are even derivatives that pay off on things like weather events.

+## Who Tra
+so our next thing we
+want to talk about is who trades derivatives with lots of people trade derivatives we often break derivatives